 6.3.2 Visual Indicators/Barriers - Adaptive Management Proposal: Phase 1 a.
 As noted at various points above, the City has already implemented various measures to protect WSP wintering areas associated with Critical Habitat Unit 48 and areas to the east, extending to the Wedge.
 The following measures would be implemented as the first phase of the Adaptive Management approach: It will be necessary to establish standards or triggers for when measures would be modified or expanded.
 However, it will require collection and assembly of baseline conditions in order to establish such standards or triggers.
 Seasonal signage would be placed along the eastern and western boundaries of the critical habitat to notify beachgoers of the limits of Critical Habitat Unit 48 and associated restrictions.
-The locations of signage are depicted on Exhibits 13 and 14.
-A-Frame signage is proposed as it would provide an ample surface to provide the necessary information.
-The A-Frame signs would be placed at approximate intervals of 75 - 100 feet (2-3 signs per side) creating a symbolic fence at the edge of the Critical Habitat.
-The seasonal signage would be maintained during the peak of the wintering season for the WSP (September - March).
-An example of the A-Frame seasonal sign is depicted on Exhibit 14.
+The locations of signage are depicted on Exhibits 16 and 17.
+Temporary seasonal fencing as described for Concept 2 would be installed prior to October 1 of each year and maintained in place through the winter roosting season (March 31).
+The location of the temporary seasonal fencing is depicted on Exhibits 6 and 6a.
+A-Frame signage is also proposed seasonally to augment the temporary seasonal fencing.
+The seasonal signage would be maintained during the peak of the wintering season for the WSP (October - March).
+An example of the A-Frame seasonal sign is depicted on Exhibit 18.